Shimabara Rebellion: Leadup and outbreak

 In the mid-1630s, the peasants of the Shimabara Peninsula and Amakusa, dissatisfied with overtaxation and suffering from the effects of famine, revolted against their lords.
 This was specifically in territory ruled by two lords: Matsukura Katsuie of the Shimabara Domain, and Terasawa Katataka of the Karatsu Domain.
 Those affected also included fishermen, craftsmen and merchants.
 As the rebellion spread, it was joined by rōnin (masterless samurai) who had once served extinct local clans such as the Amakusa and Shiki, as well as former Arima clan and Konishi retainers.
 The image of a fully "peasant" uprising is also not entirely accurate.

 Shimabara had formerly been the domain of the Arima clan, which had been Christian; as a result, many local people were also Christian.
 The Arima were moved out in 1614 and replaced by the anti-Christian Matsukura.
 The new lord, Matsukura Shigemasa, hoped to advance in the shogunate hierarchy by sponsoring expensive construction projects, including the building and expansion of Edo Castle, and contributed funding for a planned shogunate invasion of Luzon in the Spanish East Indies, today a part of the Philippines.
 Matsukura also built a new castle for his own clan in Shimabara.
 He placed a greatly disproportionate tax burden on the people of his new domain to pay for these policies, and further angered them by strictly persecuting Christianity.
-The policies were continued by Shigemasa's heir, Katsuie.
+These policies were continued by Shigemasa's heir, Katsuie.

 The inhabitants of the Amakusa Islands, which had been part of the fief of Konishi Yukinaga, suffered the same sort of persecution at the hands of the Terasawa family, which, like the Matsukura, had been granted the territory.
 Another growing problem was the presence of numerous unemployed samurai, including former retainers of Katō Tadahiro and Sassa Narimasa, both of whom had once ruled parts of Higo Province.